Pedro León: Eibar

 On 5 July 2016, after Getafe's relegation, León signed a two-year deal with SD Eibar also in the top flight.
 He scored a career-best ten goals in his first season – only behind Sergi Enrich's 11 in the squad– but missed the vast majority of the following after replapsing from a left-knee injury.

 Fuenlabrada

 After Eibar's relegation, León agreed to a one-year contract with CF Fuenlabrada of the second division on 1 August 2021.
 He scored a squad-best ten goals in his only season (seven from penalties), but his team went down as second-bottom.

+Later career

+On 12 July 2022, aged 35, León returned to Murcia.
+He scored 15 goals in the first season of his second spell, spending his entire tenure in the Primera Federación.

 International career

 León made his debut for the Spain national under-21 team on 31 January 2007.
 On 6 February, Iñaki Sáez played him again in a friendly with England, in which he was replaced by Juan Mata in a 2–2 away draw.
 He also featured in the 2009 European Championship qualifier against Georgia, coming on for Alejandro Alfaro in the second half a 1–0 away win.

-Picked in the 23-man squad for the final stages in Sweden, León scored in the final game against Finland, but the nation did not progress from the group stage.
+Picked in the 23-man squad for the final stages in Sweden, León scored in the last game against Finland, but the nation did not progress from the group stage.